hevprog/Platformer/README.md

 # Platformer

 Lets make a platformer!
-Our first collaborative exercise. using the Agile methodology.
+Our first collaborative exercise. using the Agile methodology.<br>

-For new developers:
+For new developers:<br>
-Upon joining the project, you are expected to be familiar with basic OOP (object oriented programming) in c++.
+<I>Upon joining the project, you are expected to be familiar with basic OOP (object oriented programming) in c++.</I>

 Project detail: <br>